coaxsoft/coax_dfa/README.md

 - ...

 Consider to use [dbdiagram.io](https://dbdiagram.io/home) to describe database structure in text format.
 Avoid "drawing" as much as possible.
 Use text format instead.
+If possible, describe required changes exactly in programming language/framework syntax, like migration files etc.

 ### 7. API documentation